rlaphoenix/SubReDo/README.md

                                 file.
   -k, --keep-cut                Keep the original Cut Video after multiplexing
                                 a Cut Video with the Subtitles.
+  -o, --offset INTEGER          Initial Subtitle Sync adjustment offset in
+                                milliseconds.
+Must be 0 or greater.
   --help                        Show this message and exit.
 ```